-With these goals in mind, CPP has invested in five hydroelectric power plants: Cannelton, Smithland, Willow Island, Meldahl, and Greenup will receive up to a combined 60 megawatts of power.
+CPP has invested in five hydroelectric power plants: Cannelton, Smithland, Willow Island, Meldahl, and Greenup, and receives approximately a combined 60 megawatts of power from these facilities.

 These facilities use run-of-the-river hydroelectric generation, which utilizes the energy from water flowing over existing dams and eliminates the need to alter the landscape through construction of new dams.
 Instead, turbines were built either alongside or at a lower elevation never changing the landscape, just slightly altering the infrastructure.
 It is advantageous for CPP to invest in hydroelectric projects with preexisting dams because that lowers the investment cost, which in turn allows CPP to keep the cost of electricity at an affordable rate for its ratepayers.

-All of the hydroelectric power plants are fairly new, with Cannelton being the first to “go live” in 2014, and the others following suit in 2015.
-With all plants operational, CPP stands to receive seventeen and a half percent of its portfolio from hydroelectric power.
+With all plants operational, CPP receives seventeen and a half percent of its portfolio from hydroelectric power.

 Cannelton